mkram01/EPI563-SpatialEPI/docs/71-lab-week01.md

 A choropleth map uses color to fill areal units (polygons) as a representation of the values of specific attributes in each unit.
 It is the most common type of map used in spatial epidemiology, as it can map aggregated summaries about population, incidence, prevalence, and average levels of exposures.

+Any map in `tmap` is created by first naming the *object*, *layer*, or *shape* (e.g. using `tm_shape()`) to visualize, and then by adding a range of options about **how** you want to visualize this layer or shape.

-Any map in `tmap` is created by defining a base map and then adding information to the base.
-This is similar to the *grammar of graphics* philosophy around which the popular `ggplot2` package is built.
+The process is similar to the *grammar of graphics* philosophy around which the popular `ggplot2` package is built in that you start with a basic set of axes (extent) and then step-by-step, add layers of information.
 Here is an example of a simple choropleth map of the motor vehicle crash mortality rate in 2017.

 ```r